Social protection in Vietnam as a testament to the nation’s commitment to its people’s holistic well-being

 In the vibrant mosaic of Vietnam’s socio-economic evolution, the concept of social insurance emerges as a cornerstone, transcending its financial implications to embody a collective promise of stability and societal welfare.
 As the country strides forward, steeped in rich cultural heritage and rapid economic advancement, social insurance assumes an integral role, not just as a protective financial measure but as a testament to the nation’s commitment to its people’s holistic well-being.

+Throughout, efforts need to be strengthened to ensure more vulnerable groups such as persons with disabilities or persons of ethnic minorities benefit from the different social protection programmes – as well as from Vietnam’s fast economic growth – and are not left behind.
 To overcome these and other hurdles, it is of paramount importance that investment in social protection increases.
 This means not only more investment from state and province budgets, but also an increase in the number of workers and firms contributing and participating in compulsory social insurance.
 Because this is what social protection is all about.
 It is about societies as a whole contributing, pooling resources and funds together, to help those who need our support the most.